jajvirta/jajvirta/learning-text-editors.md

 I can't claim to be a Vim wizard yet, but I've certainly been on a interesting journey to learn a totally different editor.
-I was highly skeptical of Vim's basic philosophy of modality, but I eventually got used to the Vim style of editing and now I really like it.
-But I'm NOT going to say that every programmer should learning Vim.
-I am saying every programmer should learn an editor that is powerful enough.
+I was highly skeptical of Vim's basic philosophy of modality, but I eventually got used to it and now I really like modal editing.
+But I'm NOT saying that every programmer should learn Vim.
+I am saying that every programmer should learn an editor that is powerful enough.
 I know both Emacs and Vim fit the bill, but I'm sure Sublime and many other modern text editors are fine choices as well.

 I think the editor of your choice has to have multitude of powerful ways to edit text.
 It should have a convenient way to extend its functionality.
 And I think you should be able to customize it.